harkaitz/sh-ssh-chmod-0600/README.md

     Make files only read and write for the current user using chmod(1) in UNIX and icacls in Windows (Busybox for Windows).

+ssh-h-windows-set-busybox

+    Usage: ssh-h-windows-set-busybox [OPTS] SSH

+    After you configured an SSHD server in a windows machine with this command you can make *Busybox For Windows* it's default shell.

+    This is done in three steps:

+      -u 32|64 : Upload busybox (step1).
+      -p       : Enable public key auth (step2).
+      -c       : Link to "sh.exe" and "vi.exe" (step3).

+    For example: ssh-h-windows-set-busybox -u 64 -pc admin@192.168.1.3

 ## Collaborating

-For making bug reports, feature requests and donations visit one of the following links:
+For making bug reports, feature requests, support or consulting visit one of the following links:

 1. [gemini://harkadev.com/oss/](gemini://harkadev.com/oss/)